Fun Family Activities

 The Mustard Museum in Middleton, with more than 4,100 varieties of its namesake condiment, and the Spinning Top Museum in Burlington, home to over 2000 tops, yo-yos, & gyroscopes and 35 hands-on top games, top the state’s list of quirky museums.

-Offering great environments to play and learn, the Betty Brinn Children’s Museum, Madison Children’s Museum and Children’s Museum of La Crosse provide everything from an exploration of the state’s dairy industry to insight into how the human body works.
+Offering great environments to play and learn, the Betty Brinn Children’s Museum, Madison Children’s Museum, Milwaukee Public Museum and Children’s Museum of La Crosse provide everything from an exploration of the state’s dairy industry to insight into how the human body works.

 Festivals are a sure sign of summer in Wisconsin.

-More event ideas are located in the Event Calendar section of this e-zine and our weekend events page.
+More event ideas are located in the Event Calendar section and our weekend events page.